 At 4.35pm on Wednesday, August the 28th, 2013, our son Jay took his last breath.
-He hadn't had many - four days' worth, in fact - but when we said goodbye, after an afternoon holding, washing and talking to him, it felt like he'd been with us for a heck of a lot longer.
+He hadn't had many - four days' worth, in fact - but when we said goodbye, after an afternoon holding, washing and talking to him, it felt like he'd been with us a heck of a lot longer.

 He and his twin brother Cormac arrived some three months plus ahead of schedule, and that was just too much for Jay.
 Despite overcoming a series of challenges and showing signs of recovery, he finally succumbed to a devastating bleed on his brain.
 We won't forget the phrase "Grade 4 Intraventricular Haemorrhage" in a hurry.

-He worked his way through four different breathing support machines, endured several infections, two viruses, two hernia operations, a lumbar puncture and all sorts of brain, chest and MRI scans, blood tests, eye exams, prods and pokes and a stash of unpronounceable drugs.
+He worked his way through four different breathing support machines, endured several infections, two viruses, two operations, a lumbar puncture and all sorts of brain, chest and MRI scans, blood tests, eye exams, prods and pokes and a stash of unpronounceable drugs.
 He had a stormy course, but after 95 days under the heroic care of the nurses, doctors and consultants of the St Michael's Neonatal Care Unit, he came home.

 Home.
 At last.
 On Elly's birthday.